=> Nella visualizzazione desktop la versione in italiano è più in basso <=

 Considering this, it should be clear that the effect of the containment measures is not "all or nothing", but is function of their intensity: if I halve the number of people met, I will have a reduction in Rt of approximately half, if I halve it again, Rt will decrease further and so on.
 It is therefore missleading to argue that if ever single person doen’t follow the rules doing exactly as required then it serves no purpose: the empirical criterion is trivially that, if many people follow the assigned rules, all the more unlikely to erupt outbreaks of infection difficult to switch off.

-NOTE 2 (also quite technical and can be skipped)
+NOTE 2 (also quite technical and can be skipped at a first reading)

 The same clarifications made in NOTE 1 on the intrinsic uncertainty of the estimate of Ro also apply to Rt with the aggravating circumstance that the latter varies over time and is therefore even more elusive ...
 Considering this, hearing expert claims with conviction that "in the region A, the value of Rt has been stable at 0.23 for two days and therefore everything is ok; instead in region B, the value of Rt was 0.34 yesterday, while today is 0.42 and therefore the situation is getting worse" confirms that these so called "experts" do not know what they are talking about ... (or that they know it, but they consider useless to explain that these are estimates only more or less reliable)